opnfv/onosfw/docs/Colorado/installationprocedure/installation.instruction.rst

    4.5 Create a new environment and select onos plugin in settings table.
 As a constraint, you need to select public_network_assignment in network configuration.
 In addition, if you want to try SFC feature, select ''SFC feature'.

-   4.6 Select a node with the role of controller and onos( onos must collocate with a controller).
+   4.6 Select a node with the role of controller and ONOS(ONOS must collocate with a controller).

    4.7 Deploy changes.

-5. Related url for fuel and onos.
+5. Related url for Fuel and ONOS.

    Fuel: https://wiki.openstack.org/wiki/Fuel